Use the Pay Fines Online link above or go to the Iowa Courts Online case search page. You must have the following information:

 Be alert for potential scams, including spam emails falsely claiming to be from the Iowa Judicial Branch or a court official.
 The Iowa Judicial Branch will never send an email that asks you to send money, give a social security number, direct you to call a certain phone number, or advise you to download a document from within the email.

-Pay your court debt to the clerk of the district court in the county where the violation occurred.
-The clerk of court offices are listed on the Court Directory page.
+Pay your court debt to the clerk of court in the county where the violation occurred.
+The Clerk of Court offices are listed on the Court Directory page.

 It depends.
 You will be notified of your payment options by either the county attorney or the private debt collector when your debt has been assigned.